Fairport Convention

 Tom Farnell -- drums, percussion backing vocals - Dave Pegg -- bass - David Rea -- guitar (replaced Roger Hill) NEW - Dave Swarbrick -- vocals, fiddle, multi-instrumentalist

-line up 11 (19) NEW - Jerrry Donahue -- vocals, guitar - Tom Farnell -- drums, percussion NEW - Trevor Lucas -- guitar (replaced David Rea) NEW - Dave Mattacks -- drums, percussion, keyboards,
+line up 11 (19) NEW - Jerry Donahue -- vocals, guitar - Tom Farnell -- drums, percussion NEW - Trevor Lucas -- guitar (replaced David Rea) NEW - Dave Mattacks -- drums, percussion, keyboards,

 bass, backing vocals (replaced Tom Farnell) backing vocals - Dave Pegg -- bass NEW - Dave Swarbrick -- vocals, fiddle, multi-instrumentalist

-line up 12 (19) NEW - Sandy Denny (RIP 1978) -- vocals, guitar, keyboards - Jerrry Donahue -- vocals, guitar - Trevor Lucas -- guitar - Simon Nicol -- vocals, lead guitar, accordion, backing vocals - Dave Pegg -- bass - Dave Swarbrick -- vocals, fiddle, multi-instrumentalist
+line up 12 (19) NEW - Sandy Denny (RIP 1978) -- vocals, guitar, keyboards - Jerry Donahue -- vocals, guitar - Trevor Lucas -- guitar - Simon Nicol -- vocals, lead guitar, accordion, backing vocals - Dave Pegg -- bass - Dave Swarbrick -- vocals, fiddle, multi-instrumentalist

 line up 13 (19) - Sandy Denny (RIP) 1978 -- vocals, guitar, keyboards - Jerrry Donahue -- vocals, guitar - Trevor Lucas -- guitar - Simon Nicol -- vocals, lead guitar, accordion, backing vocals - Dave Pegg -- bass - Dave Swarbrick -- vocals, fiddle, multi-instrumentalist NEW - Paul Warren -- drums, percussion (replaced Dave Mattacks)